cargaona/blog/content/about/index.md

 ---

-I'm a Software Engineer currently working at Etermax.
+I'm a Software Engineer currently working at MercadoLibre.

 I enjoy computers, music, movies and an endless list of stuff.